-V. Conclusions
+5. Conclusions

 In this paper I have investigated the capital base of new agricultural co-operatives in China.
-Cases studied indicate a hybridization feature of the co-operative capital base, including members contributions, public subsidies, income from the market sale, institutional capital and social capital in the form of donations in time.
+Cases studied indicate a hybridization feature of the co-operative capital base, including members' contributions, public subsidies, income from the market sale, institutional capital and social capital in the form of donations over time.
 In these multi-stakeholder co-operatives, two stakeholder groups, namely, core members and government agencies as non-member stakeholders appear to be the main contributors to co-operative capital formation.

-Different from the situation in the West, debt capital does not appear to be a widely-used traditional financing source.
+Different from the situation in the West, debt capital does not appear to be a widelyused traditional financing source.
 New co-operatives in China have difficulty even in borrowing short-term debt, not to mention borrowing long-term loans.
-Also specialized/nontraditional external sources of capital such as those provided by co-operative banks do not suffice.
-Co-operative banks are also not always ready to provide micro-credits to co-operatives.
+Also specialized/non-traditional external sources of capital such as those provided by cooperative banks do not suffice.
+Co-operative banks are also not always ready to provide micro-credit to co-operatives.
 It is not only due to the fact that lending agencies are uncomfortable with the co-operatives' unorthodox ownership structure, but also because co-operatives in China are regarded to have little capital assets on their own which can be used as collateral.
 Only when the government plays an active role does this lending process facilitate.
-Moreover, many innovative financial systems are observed in the field, which facilitate to mobilize more external debt capital for co-operatives.
-Furthermore, since it is believed that those policy support and indirect financial support have better quality than government grants, the local government has gradually abolished grants for the newly-established co-operatives, as the numbers of the co-operatives are increasing.
+Moreover, many innovative financial systems are observed in the field, which facilitate the mobilization of more external debt capital for co-operatives.
+Furthermore, since it is believed that those policy supports and indirect financial supports have better quality than government grants, the local government has gradually abolished grants for newly-established co-operatives, as the numbers of co-operatives are increasing.